geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/migration-guide.md

 ### Job Class
 #### Job.info() response changed.
 - See [JobInfo](#jobinfo) below for more details.
-- Event names changed.
-They are now the same as the Client events.
-    - Renamed 'Accepted' to 'JobAccepted'.
-    - Renamed 'Started' to 'JobStarted'.
-    - Renamed 'Progress' to 'JobProgress'.
-    - Renamed 'Completed' to 'JobCompleted'.
-    - Renamed 'Succeeded' to 'JobSucceeded'.
-    - Renamed 'Failed' to 'JobFailed'.

 ### Job.wait() response changed.
 - See [JobResults](#jobresults) below for more details.